rng70/C-Compiler/README.md

 This compiler can only handle a subset of ***C*** language as ***structure, unions, pointers, recursive function as function parameter*** haven’t been handled.

+Bison and Flex was used to parse and tokenize the input file and to detect any error.

+For simplicity, for printing purpose ***printf(arg) or println(arg)*** was implemented.

+***[Note]***: `As, recursion was not handled so recursive function won’t work properly and parser is smart enough to catch any semantic and lexical error present in provided C code.`

 A sample ***C*** code:

 ```c